arnohaase/p2p-node-handshake/README.md

 The separation of the code into `generic` and `bitcoin` is probably overkill relative to the requirements, but I got carried away, and it makes for clean separation of concerns.
 Plus it allows for showcasing Rust features :-)

+## Unit Tests

+Tokio does network I/O through traits, so the networking code (which is a lot of the code) is unit testable in principle.
+But that was not explicitly called out as a priority, and it would have added to the challenge's scope significantly.
+Plus it is tedious work, so I decided to make it out-of-scope.

 ## Verifying the handshake with bitcoind

 ### tl;dr